NAT & PAT

 100.64.0.0/10 | 4,194,304 addresses | ISP carrier-grade NAT, not routable on the public internet |

 The public internet routes none of these.
 If you tried to send a packet from 10.0.0.5 to 8.8.8.8 directly without NAT, your ISP would drop it.
+(New to CIDR notation like /8 and /12?
+See Subnetting.)

 The three flavors of NAT